imrefazekas/connect-rest/README.md

 - __versioning__: rest services can be versioned via many ways
 - __regular expressions__: path description can be given using regular expression
 - __parameter mappings__: path matchings can be bound as parameters
+- __proxy services__: proxying incoming requests to a remote point passing parameters, headers as you request
 - __service discovery__: built-in rest service allowing one to discover what rest services are available in general or for a given version
 - __"reflective" publishing__: by providing a single object, its methods will be published as rest services automatically by simple logic
 - __dynamic API protection__ by Protectors